-When it comes to financial issues in every retail business, cash adjustment always plays an important role.
-At a brick-and-mortar store, it becomes even crucial as most cash transactions happen physically.
+Regarding financial issues in every retail business, cash adjustment is important.
+At a brick-and-mortar store, it becomes even more crucial as most cash transactions happen physically.
 This article will provide you with 4 ways to manage cash adjustment with the help of your POS.

 Train staff to deal with cash order